tildesarecool/Tiny11PyEd/README.md

     #foundDismOrNot = os.system('cmd /c dism /? >null') == 0
     foundDismOrNot = os.system('cmd /c dism /? ') == 0
     return foundDismOrNot
 ```

+### 7 July 2024

+I am still doing a lot of debugging and re-organizing.
+I actually realized I had implemented the same function twice, including using the same name.
+Not sure how I missed that.
+And I only caught it when I noted that VSCode had made the font light up on an imported global variable.

+I also created a really bad general purpose "flow chart" in MS Paint.
+Bad enough I am not putting it here in the readme but I didn't bother hiding it from the repo.
+It was just supposed to help me visualize getting the OS preference from the user and using that for first converting ESD to WIM then for mounting the wim or just straight to mounting the WIM.

+I am still having issues with the make directories of a path funcitonality.
+It's actually kind of frustrating.

 </p>